Dealerdirect/guides/code-styling/markdown/README.md

   ### 3.2.1 This header is missing a point
   ```

 - Headers define sections.
-A sections MUST NOT be empty.
+A section MUST NOT be empty.

   _Correct example_: